Properly Labeling Pharmaceutical and Healthcare Products

 Label materials for pharmaceuticals aren’t as stringently regulated as the packaging/container that will touch the drug product.
 Your label materials can be made from standard white paper stock to holographic films to shrink sleeve labels, depending on what you want the label to do.

-Multi-layer labels (also known as booklet labels) are often used because pharmaceutical and healthcare products are required to share large amounts of information.
+Multi-layer labels are often used because pharmaceutical and healthcare products are required to share large amounts of information.
 For further product safety, you should choose adhesives, coatings, and inks that are “low migration” meaning that little to no substances transfer from the materials to the drug or device.

 5. Controlling Label Quality